CRPS (or RSD) The ER, Hospitals, Needles and Surgery - Are There Precautions I Should Take?

 7) Don't leave the facility until you are completely comfortable doing so.
 The best hospitals will not rush you out until you are ready.
 Make sure someone drives you home and that someone is there when they explain any follow-up instructions, procedures, etc. Chances are between the CRPS and the anesthesia you won't remember everything they tell you.

 8) If you have any problems after you get home call the facility where you had your procedure done, they should have given you a phone number.
 Don't try and be brave if your pain is higher than you expected in the days that follow.
 If you feel it is higher than it should be talk to your Doctor and/or nurse.
-They aren't going to laugh at you or call you a crybaby.
+They are not going to laugh at you or call you a crybaby.
 It is one thing to be tough, another to be smart.

 Lastly, get plenty of rest and don't over-do.
 Follow your instructions.
 If people offer help, take it.

 The important thing is that as many people as possible need to be instructed in what exactly CRPS is; pre and post surgical nursing staff (bring as many brochures as you can to be handed out by the person who accompanies you is what I always do), and don't be afraid to share what you know.
-I have never had any nurse say "We know, we KNOW already!"
+I have never had any nurse say "We know, we KNOW already, shut up!"
 They have all been either eager to learn or have already learned from a prior visit.
 Many even go and visit the website after my stay and I have even had a few talk to me about a friend of theirs who might have the disease.

 If you have any questions at all about surgery and CRPS, or any type of chronic pain, be sure to discuss them with your Doctor.
 These are just some suggestions we have come up with based on recommendations other patients and Drs. have passed down to us over the years.
 If you have additional ideas, send them to us so we can add them to this article!